 Standover height is the basic element of bike fit (see fig. 2).
-It is the distance from the ground to the top of the bicycle's frame at that point where your crotch is when straddling the bike.
+It is the distance from the ground to the top of the bicycle's frame at that point where your crotch would be if you were straddling the bike and standing half way between the saddle and the handlebars.
 To check for correct standover height, straddle the bike while wearing the kind of shoes in which you'll be riding, and bounce vigorously on your heels.
 If your crotch touches the frame, the bike is too big for you.
 Don't even ride the bike around the block.
-A bike which you ride only on paved surfaces and never take fig. 2 off-road should give you a minimum standover height clearance of two inches (5 cm).
-A bike that you'll ride on unpaved surfaces should give you a minimum of three inches (7.5 cm) of standover height clearance.
-And a bike that you'll use off road should give you four inches (10 cm) or more of clearance.
+A bike which you ride only on paved surfaces and never take off-road should give you a minimum standover height clearance of two inches (5 cm).
+A bike that you'll ride on unpaved surfaces should give you a minimum of four inches (7.5 cm) of standover height clearance.
+And a bike that you'll use for rough terrain, jumping or stunt riding should give you four inches (10 cm) or more of clearance.

-WARNING: If you plan to use your bike for jumping or stunt riding, read Section 2.F again.
+A WARNING: If you plan to use your bike for jumping or stunt riding, read Section 2.G again.